GingerDev0/HackerWars-Log-Cleaner/README.md

   - Login attempts if duplicate IP errors or password cracked messages are detected.
   - Redirects to the log page on software installation/uninstallation alerts.

+- **Status Dropdown Menu with Auto-Clear Toggle:**
+  The status container in the navigation now features a dropdown menu.
+Clicking on the "Status" button reveals the dropdown, which contains the auto log clearing toggle.
+You can easily turn auto log clearing on or off, with your preference saved via localStorage for persistence across sessions.

 - **Status Updates:**
   Displays real-time status messages on the page using a dynamically created status container.